Thinking of hiring remote employees?

-- What Characteristics and Skills to Look for when Hiring Remote Employees
+- 10 Qualities to Look for When Hiring Remote Employees

 - Useful Tools for a Remote Team